 “Book as soon as possible, today if you can,” the group urged its followers to ensure full buses.
 “It’s often impossible to add extra buses at the last minute (we have tried before!) even if we have enough people to fill one.”

-Organizers encouraged protesters to bring comfortable clothes and shoes, food and water.
+Organizers advised protesters to come prepared with comfortable attire and footwear, as well as food and water.

-The “56-Passenger Luxury Motorcoaches” chartered from Ramblin Express are powered by Cummins diesel engines, come full of comforts like temperature control, pull-down flat screen TVs, free WiFi, and mood lighting.
+The “56-Passenger Luxury Motorcoaches” rented from Ramblin Express are equipped with Cummins diesel engines and boast amenities such as temperature control, pull-down flat screen TVs, complimentary WiFi, and mood lighting.

-In Commerce City, Colo., protesters boarded the bus late Saturday night, carrying with them signs they planned to use at the Sunday march.
+In Commerce City, Colorado, protesters got on the bus late Saturday night, bringing signs they intended to use during the Sunday march.

-Though the company is waiting for approval from the Nebraska Public Service Commission, whose proceedings begin this week, the market dynamics in favor of the Keystone XL project remain in place, according to John.
+Despite awaiting approval from the Nebraska Public Service Commission, whose proceedings commence this week, John states that the market dynamics supporting the Keystone XL project remain unchanged.

 “The fundamental need for Keystone XL: the demand for heavy crude oil in the Gulf Coast has not changed,” wrote John.
 “The USGC [U.S. Gulf Coast] remains the most attractive market for heavy oil, and Keystone XL remains the safest and most efficient way to supply that market.”